 It’s easy to fall into a pattern of overdoing everything at Christmas.
 Whether you’re overspending on gifts, guzzling too much eggnog, or eating your weight in cookies, the holiday season lends itself to overindulgence.
 This year, plan ahead and promise yourself that you’re going to scale back on it all.
 Choose simple, meaningful presents that you know the recipient will actually use, and enjoy seasonal treats in moderation.
 You’ll avoid the dreaded holiday weight gain and ugly January credit card statement—and yes, you can still have a wonderful celebration.

-Getting Creative: DIY Christmas Decorations and Much More
+Getting Creative: Celebrate with DIY Christmas Decorations and Much More

 Professional photos and custom cards, postage, outdoor and indoor decorations, gourmet cookies—these time-honored traditions are fun, but they can be pricey.
 With a little inspiration, you can make them happen without going into the red (unless that’s the color of your ugly Christmas sweater).